 All EM trainees are automatically considered members of EMTA.
 To represent you, EMTA needs to hear you.
 We strongly encourage all EM trainees to

-Price and programme: Click here for rates and programme
+Price and information: Click here for rates and information

 Registration: Book your place

 Abstracts: Submit your abstract for the chance to present your work.
-We welcome submissions related to any of the new curriculum SLOs.
-The closing date for submissions is Wednesday 7 September at 23:59 (BST).
-We will notify all successful and unsuccessful applicants by email from Wednesday 21 September.
+We welcome submissions related to any of the curriculum SLOs.
+The closing date for submissions is Wednesday 10 January at 23:59 (GMT).
+We will notify all successful and unsuccessful applicants by email from Monday 22 January.